3 Reasons Why It's Totally OK To Not Want Kids

 Now I see that it was all a story I was telling myself.
 A completely optional story.
-Sure, some people would have agreed with me, but that doesn’t make it true.
 It’s all subjective.
 Case in point: I’ve coached women who believed stories similar to the ones I used to tell myself, and yet there are plenty of women who told themselves very different stories about their motherhood decision, as illustrated in Meghan Daum’s anthology Selfish, Shallow, and Self-Absorbed: Sixteen Writers on the Decision Not to Have Kids.

 At the end of the day, we can find evidence to support any story we tell.
 So why not look for evidence to support beautiful stories about our lives?
 Stories that help us become the best versions of ourselves?
 Because as research professor Dr. Brené Brown says, "The most dangerous stories we make up are the narratives that diminish our inherent worthiness."

 So let’s say you decide not to have kids.
 What will you make that mean?
 And does that make you feel like crap?
 Regardless of what you choose, you’re the one who decides what stories you tell yourself.
 Choosing not to have kids doesn’t have to mean anything horrible.
 In fact, it doesn’t have to mean anything at all.
 It can just be.

 2. The people who want you to have kids will be OK.